 - Change the login ID of an existing account (rename user).

-- Add an account to or remove an account from a group.
+- Add accounts to or remove accounts from groups.

-- Move a user between directory organizational units (OUs).
+- Move accounts between directory organizational units (OUs).

-Hitachi ID Identity Manager manages the lifecycles of identities and entitlements.
+Hitachi ID Identity Manager manages the lifecycles of identities, accounts, groups and entitlements.
 It includes:

 - Automatically granting and revoking access, after detecting changes on systems of record.

-- A web portal for access requests and certification.
+- A web portal for access requests, profile updates and certification.

 - A workflow engine to invite people to approve requests, review access or complete tasks.